DAILY NEWS ANALYSIS

 Calibrating policy support

-Monetary policy initiatives undertaken so far include a reduction in the repo rate to 4.4%, the reverse repo rate to 3.75%, and cash reserve ratio to 3%.
+Monetary policy initiatives undertaken so far include a reduction in the repo rate to 4.4%, the reverse repo rate to 3.75%, and the cash reserve ratio to 3%.

 The Reserve Bank of India has also opened several special financing facilities.